alvinng4/Gravity-Simulator/README.md

 `P`: Pause\
 `F`: Toggle full screen mode\
 `Scroll`: Change the distance scale\
-`Left click`: Hold to create new object
+`Left click`: Hold to create new object —— dragging your mouse would give it an initial boost

 ## Changing the settings
 When starting the program, you can customize the settings using command-line arguments.